On this page:

 To learn about your rights and responsibilities while living in a residential park, view our information on:

-A site owner can make rules about the use, enjoyment, control and management of the park, which they must apply fairly and consistently, and you must comply with.
+Park operators can make rules about the use, enjoyment, control and management of parks.
+They must be fair and consistent when applying the rules and you must comply with them.
 Make sure you understand the rules and their implications.

-Park operators must register their park with the local council under the Residential Tenancies (Caravan Parks and Movable Dwellings Registration and Standards) Regulations 2010.
-These regulations require parks to maintain standards for a wide range of matters, including:
+Park operators must register their park with the local council under the Residential Tenancies (Caravan Parks and Movable Dwellings Registration and Standards) Regulations 2020.
+The regulations require parks to have and maintain standards for:

 - fire prevention and safety